unlimitedLoop/learngit/readme.txt

-This is a readme.
+Git is version control system.
-git is a free software and it is good.
+Git is free software.